thechaoskrys/codefellows-ops102/ops-201d14-reading-03.md

 3. **Why have security skills become more important in recent years for help desk technicians?**
 - In recent years, there is an emphasis placed on security skills as attacks by criminals and attackers become more frequent.
 Malware has become a common threat and help desk technicians need to be able to identify symptoms of malware.

-4. **How do writing skills and critical thinking skills play a vital role in the work of help desk technicians?** nx
+4. **How do writing skills and critical thinking skills play a vital role in the work of help desk technicians?**

 ### Notes from article